benbalter/benbalter.github.com/_posts/2023-03-02-github-for-non-technical-roles.md

 ## Commits

-Git tracks changes as "commits".
+Git tracks changes as "[commits](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/about-commits)".
 A commit is a snapshot of the file (or files) at a point in time.
 Each commit should have a brief, descriptive message describing the changes from the previous version, to help you and your colleagues understand what's going on.
-[Official docs](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/about-commits).

 ## Branches

-Branches are like parallel universes or alternate timelines for your files.
+[Branches](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches) are like parallel universes or alternate timelines for your files.
 You can make changes to a branch without affecting files on the "main" branch.
 Branches contain one or more commits, and when you're ready, you can merge your changes (commits) into the main branch to update the files there.
 You can think of branches as saving a copy of a file so that you can work on changes without affecting others' work, but in a way that makes it easier to merge any changes you make back in with the original when you're ready.
-[Official docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches).

 ## GitHub flow

-GitHub flow describes the process of making changes to a repository.
+[GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) describes the process of making changes to a repository.
 The basic steps are:

 1. Open an issue describing the problem you want to solve
 2. Once there is agreement that the problem should be solved, decide on the best solution